dabear/torrentstatus/README.md

 c:\python33\python -m torrentstatus.settings
   ```

-A new config.ini and torrentlabels.ini file will be created.
-The path will
+A new config.ini and torrentlabels.ini file will be created, and the config path will be displayed on the console.

 Edit config.ini to enable sending emails when a torrent starts or completes.
 Edit torrentlabels.ini to set labels on new torrents based on criterias defined in that file.